thuctran289/ExercisesInC/reflections/reflection1.md

 ###Solutions for HFC 2,3, 10, 11
 Note that I had generally written in-line w/ the exercise description file and the actual code.
+Also note that I had written up chapter 10 instead of chapter 1, due to doing chapter 1 at a different time prior to knowing the format of how to turn it in.
+I will likely be doing that for a following sprint.
+(I had written comments at the top of each assembly instruction out. )

 [Chapter 2](../exercises/ex02)